 Like other orange-colored vegetables and fruits, butternut squash is high in beta carotene with a cup of boiled butternut containing 9369 mcg, or 87 percent of the daily recommendation.

-The best sources of beta carotene include bright-colored vegetables and fruits such as carrots, sweet potato, bok choy, spinach, romaine lettuce, butternut squash, red bell peppers, grape leaves, and black-eyed peas.
+It can be found in many different foods, ranging from dark leafy greens to fruits and even carrots.
+However, some foods are significantly higher in beta carotene than others, so if you’re looking to get a lot of beta carotene in your diet, these are the best food choices to start with!
+They include bright-colored vegetables and fruits such as carrots, sweet potato, bok choy, spinach, romaine lettuce, butternut squash, red bell peppers, grape leaves, and black-eyed peas.

 Other Related Articles

 - Healthiest Leafy Greens